A. Odometer Log Analysis:

 Energy-Based Calculation as a Potential Driver:

-While the CSV's "Expected Miles Added" column (calculated at ~250 Wh/mi)
+While the CSV's "Expected Miles Added" column (calculated at ~250 Wh/mi) consistently shows miles higher than the recorded odometer increase for each period, this doesn't invalidate the theory.
+The theory proposes

-that the odometer is influenced by energy and dynamic factors, not
+that the odometer is influenced by energy and dynamic factors, not necessarily that it must exceed every theoretical energy-based calculation.
+The fact that the recorded mileage (Difference

 in Miles / Number of Days) spikes drastically above the owner's actual

 the actual physical distance traveled or typical usage rates.
-The data supports
+The data supports that the result of Tesla's calculation method appears to be accelerated recorded mileage when compared to the owner's demonstrated

 driving history.